vladimirttt123/chiaposht/README.md

 size: 0.141GiB, threads: 9, times:  read:0.240s, total: 0.504s
 size: 0.141GiB, threads: 10, times: read:0.203s, total: 0.463s
 ```
-In case of enough ram next bucket presorted in parallel.
+In case of enough RAM next bucket presorted in parallel.

 Threads added to phase2 and computational stage 2 of phase 3.

-Bitmap of table 7 calculate on write of the table and rewriting of table 7 is done on read of it in phase 3
+Bitmap of table 7 is calculated on write of the table and rewriting of
-than no need of table 7 stage in phase 2.
+table 7 is done on read of it in phase 3, than no need of table 7 stage in phase 2.

 In addition added IO compaction that can lead to faster
 creation with HDD plotting or prolonge SSD life with less writtings.